rsinger/worldcat-linkeddata-php/README.md

 Allows you to retrieve metadata for known items (via OCLC number or ISBN) and retrieve the work and all other examples of work (i.e. FRBR Work/Manifestations).

-Provides most of the functionality of OCLC's xID services and includes a semi-functional class for returning data in the rough shape as xID.
+Provides most of the functionality of OCLC's xID services ~~and includes a semi-functional class for returning data in the rough shape as xID~~. (removed this for now)

 Examples:
 ```